Wednesday, December 10, 2014

 Absolutely a wonderful tour that i will recommend to anyone.

-Please check out Battleship Island Nagasaki here on a map:
+Please check out Battleship Island in Nagasaki here on a map:

 Please click on the photos below to enlarge: